Andy Rubin should stop designing smartphones

 — Essential (@essential) October 9, 2019

-Instead, Essential’s attempt to create a new paradigm of smartphones misses the bigger picture: we’ve already passed peak smartphone.
+Instead, Essential’s attempt to create a new paradigm of smartphones misses the bigger picture: We’ve already passed peak smartphone.

 Companies all over Silicon Valley are already moving headlong toward the next frontier in personal tech devices, which is likely some form of augmented reality glasses but could end up being some other form of human-computer interface.
-Even Apple is looking beyond the smartphone: noted Apple analyst Ming-Chi Kuo says the company will bring its AR glasses to market as soon as early next year.
+Even Apple is looking beyond the smartphone: Noted Apple analyst Ming-Chi Kuo says the company will bring its AR glasses to market as soon as early next year.

 Innovation will always be tech’s main currency, but it matters where you spend it.
 Rubin and the gang of engineers he’s assembled at Essential appear to be innovating inside the wrong ecosystem.
 They need to leave the smartphone behind and evolve.